Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Hunters Creek Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Hunters Creek Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 2 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Hunters Creek Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 3 percentage points or ≥ 85%.

 Goals